gotofritz/gotofritz.github.io/content/blog/2025-12-20-playing-with-the-sam-audio-model-on-my-m1-macbook/index.md

 +    fmha = None
 ```

-And finally remove the sentencepiece duplicate and make it and nympy more lenient, and remove decord
+And finally remove the sentencepiece duplicate and make it and numpy more lenient, and remove decord

 ```bash
 ❯ nvim ./requirements.txt